-If you’re someone who menstruates, you’ve likely heard different and possibly contradictory ideas about how and when you should exercise during your menstrual cycle.
+If you’re someone who menstruates, you’ve likely had days where your cycle has impacted your workout plans or had questions about how and when you should be exercising during your period.

-While much of the advice focuses on whether or not you should exercise during your period, emerging research shows that hormonal fluctuations throughout the whole menstrual cycle can have a range of effects on energy levels and exercise performance — with particular forms of exercise that may be better suited to your energy levels and hormones at each stage of your cycle.
+While the most common question tends to focus on whether or not you should be working out when you have your period, research shows there’s so much more to it than that!
+Hormonal changes throughout your entire menstrual cycle can have a range of effects on energy levels and exercise performance, and particular forms of exercise may be better suited to each stage of your cycle.

 Exercising during your period

 It’s that time of the month — the menstrual phase.
 This is when you’re menstruating, or when you’re actually on your period.
-But what actually is happening in your body during your period, and how can you best support your body while menstruating?
+But what is actually happening during this time, and how can you best support your body?

-During the menstrual phase, your uterus is shedding the lining it has built up throughout the month.
-This will typically be days 1 to 7 of your cycle.
-At the very beginning of your period, your progesterone and oestrogen levels will be at their lowest, which along with the loss of blood may cause you to feel depleted of energy.
+During this phase, your uterus is shedding the lining it has built up throughout the month.
+The first day of your period is considered day one of your cycle, and this phase typically lasts between three and seven days.
+At the beginning of your period, your progesterone and oestrogen levels will be at their lowest, which along with the loss of blood may cause you to feel more tired than normal.
 As your period goes on, these hormone levels will gradually increase.

 How should you exercise when you have your period?

-A 2016 study from Kongyang University in Korea, published in the Journal of Alternative and Complementary Medicine, found that following a yoga class for just 60 minutes once per week, for 12 weeks helped reduce menstrual cramps and distress in a group of undergraduate nursing students.
-This study had a small sample size, so more research is needed to determine the full extent of the benefits of exercise for people who experience dysmenorrhea.
+A 2016 study from Kongyang University in Korea, found that following a yoga class for just 60 minutes once per week, for 12 weeks helped reduce menstrual cramps and distress in a group of undergraduate nursing students.
+This study had a small sample size, so more research is needed to determine the full extent of the benefits of exercise for people who experience period pain.

 Relaxing yoga poses or stretching

-If a full, rigorous workout doesn’t sound right for you during your period, then doing some restorative yoga poses can be a great way to release tension and stress, and calm down your mind and body.
+If a full, rigorous workout doesn’t feel right for you during this time, practicing some restorative yoga poses can be a great way to release tension, ease cramps and stress while calming your mind and body.
 Asanas such as child’s pose, reclined spinal twist, and cat-cow are all poses that can help to relieve tension in your lower back and pelvis.